danielledeleo/prependtoblog/README.md

 prependtoblog
 =============

-My disturbing blogging tool written in C.
+My disturbing, proprietary, and inflexible blogging tool written in C for twoseven.ca (a tilde.club clone).